-Half the year is over and Kolkata hals already got tons of awesome-sauce new places to eat at.
-We singled out 11 new ones that you have to try before this month ends (if you haven’t already!).
+2018 is almost over.
+This year, Kolkata got tons of awesome new places to eat at.
+We singled out some that you have to try before the year ends.

 12 New Places That Opened In Kolkata In 2018 Which You Have To Try

 Kimbap Triangles And Coffee At The City's First Korean Bakery

 The city’s nomnom factor got a new high with the opening of a Korean bakery (Kolkata’s first).
 Foodies can head to New Town to get high on all things Korean — from bread to buns, donuts, coffee, bowl meals and even pickles to traditional Korean hanbok (a form of Korean clothing) and even martial arts dolls!
 The place is run by Seok Jung, a trained barista from Korea and his wife, Sojin Lee.
 The Korean twisted donut with a mild brew coffee, and the bakery’s red bean bread, custard buns and the mini choux can’t be missed.

 Kolkata’s trendiest café hood, the area around Purna Das Road and Southern Avenue, is rocking it like a bawse.
 And it got a cool new addition when Tollygunge’s The Chaiwala opened a new outlet.
 Their BLT sandwich melted our hearts with a generous dose of bacon, chicken and eggs.
 You’ll catch us here often munching on that and the sencha and lemongrass tea.

 This Quaint New Patisserie Feels Like Europe